averdet/tb3-pokedex-project/README.md

 # Report

-The goal of this project is to experiment the *SOLID* method to design application.\
+The goal of this project is to experiment the *SOLID* method to design applications.\
 We will therefore make a basic java implementation of a Pokedex, via [PokeApi](https://pokeapi.co/) and / or a SQLite database.

 * S : Single-purpose Responsibility